 The taxi dropped them off at a monorail station built into and jutting out over a sheer cliff face, dropping down to the beach some fifty feet below.
-The entire area – some several hundred feet square – was paved and surrounded by sleek metal railings.
-The building itself was a vision in black and red, the now-familiar Art Deco theme again making an appearance, and several shallow staircases and ramps lead up into the structure.
+The entire area – several hundred feet square – was paved and surrounded by sleek metal railings.
+The building itself was a vision in black and red, the now-familiar Art Deco theme again making an appearance, and several shallow staircases and ramps led up into the structure.

 They swiped their passes over the reader on one of the metal turnstiles leading to the monorail, boarded the first of the two carriages, and settled down for a brief trip across the bay towards the distant campus island.

 Brilliant white posts, each several metres across, studded the ocean at regular intervals, buried deep into the submarine floor.
-Suspended between each post, the monorail’s magnetic line swept passengers from one shore to the other some thirty feet above the water’s surface.
+Suspended between each post, the monorail’s magnetic line swept passengers from one shore to the other thirty feet above the water’s surface.
 As the train sped along, the backwash from its passing kicked up a white spray.

 Looking out of the window, Isla gazed down at the frothy whiteness.
 “I’ve never been this close to the ocean before.
 It’s actually pretty scary.”

 Anise rubbed her friend’s arm in a comforting fashion.
 “I’m terrified, if I’m honest.”